emanuelelongo/angryd/README.md

 You can sort your data by multiple clicks on column headers.
 First click on a column will activate ascending sort, second click will switch to descending sort, third click will deactivate sort.
 Inside the footer you can see on which column you are currently sorting by.

-Try editing data feature on JsBin [jsbin-sorting]
+Try editing data feature on codepen [codepen-sorting]

 ## Loading data from server